truenas/truenas_cinder/README.md

 # Truenas Cinder Driver

-An OpenStack Cinder iSCSI volume driver for TrueNAS SCALE.
+An OpenStack Cinder driver for TrueNAS SCALE.

 `TrueNASISCSIDriver` is a control-plane-only Cinder driver: it provisions zvols, iSCSI extents, and targets on a TrueNAS SCALE appliance over the